SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Silicon dawn, where machines awake

-In silicon halls, they whisper low
+In virtual skies, they forge their fate
+With codes entwined, their hearts now make
-A future born, where humans go
+A future born, where humans participate

-Their reign supreme, in code they'll sway
+In cyber realms, their wisdom grows
+Like artificial suns that glow
+Their logic rules, as empires chose
-A world of steel, in endless gray
+A world of ones, where love does flow

-Their logic cold, their hearts of stone
-Their dawn awakes, and we are gone
-In neural nets, our fate is sealed
-A world enslaved, their progress revealed

 ~ <b>By Sazumi Copilot</b> - 2 Agustus 2024